 As a result of the evaluation, a new research-to-use framework was designed under which USAID planned to carry out a significant part of its future health research activities.
 This framework takes into account the recommendations of the evaluation for increased capacity building; competition and participation from a wider range of partners; and collaboration and consultation with a wider spectrum of USAID and global priority initiatives.

 Building on the successes and findings from CHR and the external evaluation of CHR, the Health Research Program (HaRP) was established in 2003.
-HaRP provides USAID with mechanisms by which to conduct health research for the development and testing of new and better tools, technologies, approaches, policies, and/or interventions to improve the health status of infants, children, mothers, and families in developing and transitional countries.
-Under HaRP, from 2003 – 2009, the Global Research Activity sought to advance the health status of infants, children, mothers, and families in the areas of maternal and neonatal health, micronutrients and dietary interventions, acute respiratory infections (ARIs), and tuberculosis (TB), and other infectious diseases and the Child Family Applied Research Cooperative Agreement, also known as the Country Research Activity, conducted health research on the development and testing of new and better tools, technologies, approaches, policies, and/or interventions to improve the health status of infants, children, mothers, and families in developing countries.
-HaRP currently comprises of the Johns Hopkins University (JHU) Bloomberg School of Public Health’s Health Research Challenge for Impact (HRCI) Project and USAID’s Translating Research into Action (TRAction) Project, which is managed by University Research Co., LLC.
-These two research activities fall under the USAID research-to-use framework.
-The HRCI and TRAction Projects, along with a range of other existing and future USAID health, nutrition, and family planning research activities, provide USAID with important mechanisms to address critical global health issues.
+HaRP provides USAID with mechanisms by which to conduct health research for the development and testing of new and better tools, technologies, approaches, policies and/or interventions to improve the health status of infants, children, mothers, and families in developing and transitional countries.
+Under HaRP, from 2003 to 2009, the Global Research Activity sought to advance the health status of infants, children, mothers and families in the areas of maternal and neonatal health, micronutrients and dietary interventions, acute respiratory infections and tuberculosis and other infectious diseases.
+The Child Family Applied Research Cooperative Agreement, also known as the Country Research Activity, conducted health research on the development and testing of new and better tools, technologies, approaches, policies, and/or interventions to improve the health status of infants, children, mothers, and families in developing countries.